pedroetb/rsync-incremental-backup/README.md

 * Used only for log sending:
   * `-r`: recurse into directories.
   * `--remove-source-files`: sender removes synchronized files (non-dir).

+## Including and excluding files and directories

+Note that patterns you define at `--include-from` takes precedence over defined at `--exclude-from`, because the former is provided before to rsync command.

+If you include a file or directory, it cannot be excluded later (only first match applies).

+Check [Rsync filter rules](https://man7.org/linux/man-pages/man1/rsync.1.html#FILTER_RULES) for more information about which pattern syntax you can use in *include* and *exclude* files.

 ## License